mzkrasner/label-studio-ocean/ceramic/ocean-starter/README.md

 python label_studio/manage.py runserver
 ```

-4. Navigate to localhost:8080 in your browser to begin using the application
+6. Navigate to localhost:8080 in your browser to begin using the application
+7. You may have to wait some time for your node to sync data before running queries using the steps below

 ### TextClassification